Digest Writer

-Digest Writer is a Pakistani drama series that premiered on Hum TV on 5 October 2014.
+Digest Writer is a Pakistani television series that premiered on Hum TV on 5 October 2014.
 The serial is penned by Umera Ahmad and directed by Syed Ahmed Kamran.
 It stars Saba Qamar, Agha Ali, and Gohar Rasheed.

-The series received seven nominations at the annual Hum TV awards.
+The series received seven nominations at the 4th Hum Awards.

 Plot

 Digest Writer is based on the life of Farida, a lower-middle-class college student whose parents prefer to focus on the education of their son, whom they wish would become a doctor.
 Farida herself is a talented young woman, determined to do well in life.
-She is a reserved outcast within her family, dreaming of her own future and success, holding on to the belief that "whatever you're destined to achieve, you will achieve" (translated into English).
+She is a reserved outcast within her family, dreaming of her own future and success, holding on to the belief that any person can achieve whatever destiny has in store for them.
 At the same time, Farida's family is going through financially difficult times as she aspires to become a Digest magazine writer under the pen name "Rashk-i-Hina" (رشک حنا) (Pride of Henna), spending sleepless nights to accomplish her dream.
-Indeed, her father constantly scolds her for wasting electricity at night, but she continues regardless.
+Her father constantly scolds her for wasting electricity at night, but she continues regardless.
 Farida is determined to earn money to help the family get out of their financial crisis, and seeing this, her parents become more sympathetic toward her.
 She goes on to befriend a banker, Shehryar Ahmed, who admires her skills, but several problems arise in their relationship.

 Farida's parents wish to wed her to a cousin, Shaukat, who at the start feigns a lot of affection towards her.
 Farida's father forces her to marry Shaukat, although later on he discovers that he has made a terrible mistake; once married to him, Farida suffers taunts by Shaukat's family, especially in relation to her dream of becoming a digest writer.
 Shaukat rapes Farida to prevent her from planning to escape the marriage and restricts her from even touching a pen.
-At the same time, Farida receives a call from a Tv channel (who have adapted her writing) to inform her about the success of her drama and propose their wish to have her write two more dramas.
+At the same time, Farida receives a call from a TV channel (who have adapted her writing) to inform her about the success of her drama and propose their wish to have her write two more dramas.
 Farida refuses due to her family situation.
 Days go by and Farida finds out she is having a baby.